Buckeye Child Support Attorney

 Payments of child support should be made on a monthly basis and on the time specified in the child support order.
 If you are in need of someone to aid you in the enforcement orders of Assignment that are already in place, an Enholm Law, PLLC Buckeye Child Support Attorney can help.
 If payments are not made on time there are a few options:

 - Court action which can result in jail time

 Your first interaction with an Enholm Law, PLLC Buckeye Child Support Attorney will be a consultation.
 This will help you and your attorney outline your needs and devise a specific plan suited to your individual circumstances.
 You will also outline the important facts and legal issues of your case.
 Your Attorney and you will then meet to discuss the documents that have been drafted and the evidence that has been compiled.

 An Enholm Law, PLLC Buckeye Child Support Attorney will maintain constant communication with you.
 We always provide bi-weekly calls about your case and return your calls within 24 hours.
 We define clear fee structure on either an hourly basis or using a flat fee model during the initial meeting.
 You can expect to have a comprehensive plan that both you and your attorney have worked out that can be adjusted as needed as evidence and issues are revealed.
 You can also expect a high level of competency from our attorneys.
 Finally, even though our main office is in Phoenix, our attorneys meet with clients in our Buckeye satellite office several times a week so you can schedule meetings in your local area.

-To arrange for your free consultation, please call (602) 889-6273 and schedule a meeting with an Enholm Law, PLLC Buckeye Child Support Attorney today.
+To arrange for your consultation, please call (602) 889-6273 and schedule a meeting with an Enholm Law, PLLC Buckeye Child Support Attorney today.